She who walked in circles

 It was The Patient One.

-“The keys did it on Monday.”
+"The keys were in there on Monday."

-She didn't remember where it came from.
+She didn't remember where it had come from.

 It was warm, even though she hadn't worn the jacket since the day before.